slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9716-5/packetizer_raw_output.md

 Revise the document to consistently use 'Reply Path Return Code' when discussing 0x0006/0x0007 and explicitly state that these codes apply only to the TLV’s internal field, not to the MPLS echo header Return Code.

+**Severity:** Medium
+  *Basis:* This ambiguity can lead to implementations misusing reserved header values and adversely affecting interoperability.

+**Confidence:** High

 ---

 ## Report 4: 9716-5-4